|

 GARY:

-originally a Germanic nickname for longer names containing the element gar
+originally a short form of Germanic names containing the element gar,

 GASCON:

-From the Old French ethnic name denoting someone "from Gascony."
+From the Old French regional name denoting someone "from Gascony."

 GÁSPÁR: Hungarian form of